How to Hit a Home Run

 Hughes and colleagues examined the forearm strength of collegiate players and discovered that there was no significant relationship between stronger arms and quicker hit balls.

+Many high school baseball coaches, we’re sure, are taken aback by this development.
 Instead, longer hit balls are associated with the use of two distinct muscle groups.

 Medicine Ball Rotational Strength